aaronbloomfield/ics/uva/index.md

 Homeworks
 -----------

 Unless otherwise noted, all submissions are due by the end of the day of the due date given -- this means by 11:59:59 pm.
 The late policies are discussed in the [homework policies page](hw-policies.html) ([md](hw-policies.md)).
-Submission is through the Gradescope -- all submissions should open up 3 days (i.e., 72 hours) prior to the due date/time (1 day / 24 hours in summer terms).
+Submission is through the Gradescope -- all submissions should open up 3 days (i.e., 72 hours) prior to the due date/time.

 To avoid having the due dates having to be listed in too many places, the homeworks and their due dates are not shown here.
 The homeworks themselves can be seen on the [Homeworks page](../hws/index.html) ([md](../hws/index.md)) -- but please don't start on one until it's announced in class that it is ready!
-You can see the due dates in the [daily announcements](daily-announcements.html#/) and the [Canvas landing page](https://canvas.its.virginia.edu/courses/107451).
+You can see the due dates in the [daily announcements](daily-announcements.html#/) and the [Canvas landing page][1].

 <!--